 Learning style and contact time

-Although methods of assessment vary for each module, you will generally be expected to write essays and/or take a two to three-hour examination in some modules.
+Although methods of assessment vary for each module, you will generally mostly be expected to write essays; on some modules you will have a choice of essays and/or take a two to three-hour examination in some modules.
 You will be given plenty of advance notice regarding these assignments and examinations.

 Yearly structure (Single Honours degrees)